 Applications and costs

-Battery energy storage has started to receive broad interest in the electricity industry, and is starting to find special applications that are economically viable for some large industrial and commercial applications.
+Battery energy storage has started to receive broad interest in the electricity industry, and is starting to find special applications that are economically viable for some large industrial, commercial, and electric utility applications.
 Although applications of battery storage in small, everyday devices like cell phones and laptops are extensive and established, battery storage systems in large commercial and industrial applications have a shorter history.
-However, battery storage for commercial and industrial purposes is expanding as it becomes a more economical option.
+However, battery storage for commercial, industrial, and electric utility purposes is expanding as it becomes a more economical and proven option.

 With some energy storage technologies, costs are declining significantly because of improved manufacturing efficiencies and technological developments, including increased capacities and lifespans.
 Effective applications and technological advances in other sectors are presenting new opportunities in energy storage and subsequent benefits to customers.
 For instance, batteries can play a critical role in shifting peak energy usage times and operating a smart grid.
 Instead of purchasing energy during peak periods, a commercial operation could purchase cheaper energy during off-peak hours and store it for use later, potentially during peak times.
 As another example, the increased adoption of electric vehicles (EV) possibly enables supplementary energy storage using the EV battery systems.
 Some EV charging stations could also use supplemental solar power in conjunction with battery storage.